fasrc/User_Codes/Documents/Software/Spack.md

 ## Installing Packages

 Installing packages with Spack is very straightforward.
 To install a package simply type <code>spack install PACKAGE_NAME</code>.
+Large packages with multiple dependencies can take significant time to install, thus we recommend doing this in a screen/tmux session or a Open Ondemand Remote Desktop session.

 To install the latest version of a package, type: